 When searching for model library files, Micro-Cap scans the library folders specified at File / Paths.
 If more than one folder is specified, it searches in left to right order.
-Should the search fail, an error message is issued.
-Generally, Micro-Cap first looks for model information locally within the circuit, then globally in the library folders.
+If the search fails, an error message is issued.
+Micro-Cap first looks for model information locally within the circuit, then globally in the library folders.